 Skip to 4 minutes and 25 secondsIf that fails, then he should try the next one and so on up to a maximum value, say, the expected counter value plus 20.
 If Bob doesn’t find a match the message will be rejected.
 If Bob succeeds, he accepts the code and sets the counter value to be one higher than the successful value and now both sender and receiver will be synchronised again.

 Hashes for authenticating messages

-Now we have looked in more detail at hashes, we will investigate other ways they can be used to add proof of origin to messages or allow two parties to convince each other that the other knows the same secret as them without eavesdroppers learning what the secret is or giving away the secret if the other party was lying.
+Let’s now investigate other ways hashes can be used to add proof of origin to messages or allow two parties to convince each other that the other knows the same secret as them without eavesdroppers learning what the secret is or giving away the secret if the other party was lying.